Days in Inventory Formula (Table of Contents)

 Days in Inventory Formula in Excel (With Excel Template)

-Here we will do the same example of the Days in Inventory formula in Excel.
+Here, we will do the same example of the Days in Inventory formula in Excel.
 It is very easy and simple.
-You need to provide the two inputs i.e Closing Stock and Cost of Goods Sold
+You need to provide the two inputs, i.e., Closing Stock and Cost of Goods Sold

-Days Sales in inventory is Calculated as:
+Days Sales in inventory are Calculated as follows:

 For FY17: